shurik179/yozh/docs/library/UI.rst

   :type line_spacing: float

-  :param (float,float) text_anchor_point: Values between 0 and 1 to indicate where the text
+  :param text_anchor_point: Values between 0 and 1 to indicate where the text
                                           position is relative to the label

   :type text_anchor_point: (float, float)